 COACHES

 Coaches are volunteers and are the backbone of the program.
 Coaches do not need any soccer experience.
 They are selected by the Commissioners after indicating a desire to coach.
 All who volunteer for Assistant Coach are assigned as well; anyone who steps forward to help in any way is graciously welcomed.
-Communication is generally by email, and although coaches do a great job of contacting the parents, it is the parents’ responsibility to make sure they are aware of practice times, locations, postponements, etc.
+Although coaches do a great job of contacting the parents, it is the parents’ responsibility to make sure they are aware of practice times, locations, postponements, etc.

 TEAMS

-During August, the Commissioners who head each division will determine the number of teams, select and notify the coaches and develop game and practice schedules.
-Team placement, which is handled by the Commissioners of the respective divisions, is intended to balance the teams in terms of (perceived) talent of the players.
+During August, the Commissioners, who head each division, will determine the number of teams, compose the teams, select and notify the coaches and develop game and practice schedules.
+Team placement strives to balance the teams in terms of (perceived) talent of the players.

-Age designation K (5-year old group or Pre-K, Kindergarten) teams attend a clinic, practice and play on Saturdays, usually in an hour time slot.
+The Junior K group teams (nominally 5-year olds attending Kindergarten) attend a clinic, practice and play on Saturdays, usually in an hour time slot.
 The time slot, which is the same each week is determined by the head of the division.

-Age designation L (6-year old group or 1st grade) practices on Saturday mornings and plays games on Sunday afternoons.
+The Junior-6 group (6-year olds/1st graders) practices on Saturday mornings and plays games on Sunday afternoons.
 The time slot for the practices will be at the same time and the games on Sunday will change each week.
+Starting at this age, the teams are by gender.

-The K and L division combined are called the Junior FutureStars.
+These two groups are referred to as the Junior FutureStars.
 Activities are at the Anne Hutchinson School field.

-The M and N players (the Senior FutureStars), where the 7 and 8-year olds (2nd & 3rd grade) play on the same team, also practice on Saturday afternoons, the time will be determine by the Commission and will be the same each Saturday.
-The games will be played on Sundays and will be at different times each week.
+The Senior FutureStars, where both 7 and 8-year olds (2nd & 3rd graders) play on the same team, practice Saturday afternoons, the time to be determine by the Commissioner and will be the same week to week.
+The games are played on Sundays and will be at different times each week.
 This group plays at Pisacreta Field at Dunwoodie Park.

-The Upper Division is composed of two groupings (each of boys and girls):
+NEW for 2023-4: The Upper Division for boys is composed of two groupings:

 PRACTICE AND GAMES

 The Fall season starts the first Saturday following Labor Day and continues for the next 11 weeks as there aren’t any practices/games on Columbus Day weekend.
 The Spring season commences in early April and depends upon the religious holidays.
-It ends in late May or early June.
-There will be no games on Memorial Day Weekend and no games on Mothers Day.
-The games on Mother’s Day will be played on Saturday before Mother’s Day.
+It normally ends on Fathers’ Day.
+There will be no games on Memorial Day Weekend.

 Practices are on Saturdays.
 Practice times are decided upon by the Commissioner, in conjunction with the training staff and are the same time each week.
 Games are on Sunday afternoons (except for the 5-year old teams who do not play on Sundays).
 They will vary in time.
 Schedules for games and practice are posted in this website.